WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 are actually valid, the client MAY process those parts of the exchange and MUST wait to process other parts of the exchange until they too are determined to be valid.

-### Open Questions ### {#oq-signature-validity}

-Should we ban RSA keys to avoid their vulnerability to Bleichenbacher attacks?
-Or just keys using the rsaEncryption OID?

 ## Updating signature validity ## {#updating-validity}